-Havelock London is a new entrant to the investment management industry, founded in the belief that decisions based on data can support the long-term, disciplined approach required for successful investing.
+Havelock London was founded in September 2017 in the belief that decisions based on data can support the long-term, disciplined approach required for successful investing.

 The world is experiencing a revolution in the availability of data and the technology to analyse it.
 We believe this presents investors with an unprecedented opportunity to make better decisions by being more objective about the long-term value of the assets they own.
 In a world drowning in information, these decisions can only be made by knowing how to filter the data, understand it, and recognise what really matters.